 For those cases, you’ll need to have a dedicated pet room or area with no power cords, outlets, and appliances in it.
 You can leave your pet here and ensure all windows are opened to ensure ventilation and avoid suffocating your pet.

 If you think your cats are smart enough to reach the nearest window and escape, consider installing sliding screen windows.
 Don’t forget to leave enough food, toys, and a cozy spot for them to slack away while you’re busy surfing through the aisles.

 This section might take time and commitment to accomplish, but it’s definitely worth it.
 If you can train your dogs and cats that some areas around the house are off-limits, especially those with outlets and cables, then they’ll eventually learn to avoid those spots.

-First, you should understand how to train your pet.
+First, you should understand how to train your pet (a no pull dog harness out on walks certainly helps build discipline!).
 That’s because certain breeds and pet personalities require a specific approach to train them efficiently.
 Cats usually avoid bitter agents and respond negatively to areas applied with the material.
 By spraying citrus spray or similar agents on the area, your cat will most likely avoid it immediately.

 Small furry pets like rabbits and guinea pigs respond negatively to sudden loud noises such as thuds and claps.
 That said, you can recreate these noises every time your pet goes closer to areas with power cords and electronics.

 Another way to share they won’t chew your cables is to give them chewing food or toys.
 If your pet doesn’t get bored, then they’ll less likely chew your cables, especially if they learned to chew a particular toy or food than other materials.